Widgets »RSS Widget

 Here’s an example of what it looks like:

-Once you add the widget to your sidebar from Appearance → Widgets, you’ll see that the widget settings look like this:
+Once you add the widget to your sidebar in the Customizer, you’ll see the following widget settings:

 - http://en.blog.wordpress.com/feed/ – WordPress.com news feed

 - http://www.nytimes.com/services/xml/rss/nyt/Opinion.xml – New York Times Op-Ed headlines

 - http://www.amazon.com/rss/tag/sci-fi/popular/ – Most popular Sci-fi products on Amazon

 There are RSS feeds all over the web.
 To find the feed of a blog, Flickr stream, or whatever else, look for the standard feed icon, or the word “subscribe” or “feed”.
 Right click and copy the URL – usually by using the “copy link” or “copy link location” option available.

 - Give the feed a title: Set the title displayed above the feed items.